Najeeb Halaby: Career

 Halaby was a graduate of The Leelanau School, a boarding school in Glen Arbor Township, Michigan, and is enshrined in that school's Hall of Fame.
 An alumnus of Stanford University (1937) and Yale Law School (1940), he served as a U.S. Navy test pilot during World War II.
 On May 1, 1945, Halaby made history by making the first transcontinental jet flight in U.S. history.
-Halaby took off from Muroc AFB, California, and landed at Patuxent River NAS, Maryland, 5 hours and 40 minutes later.
+Halaby took off from Muroc Air Force Base in California, in a Lockheed YP-80 Shooting Star, landing at Naval Air Station Patuxent River in Maryland, 5 hours and 40 minutes later.

 After the war he served as the U.S. State Department's civil aviation advisor to King Abdul Aziz Ibn Saud of Saudi Arabia, helping the King develop Saudi Arabian Airlines.
 Next, he worked as an aide to Secretary of Defense James Forrestal in the late 1940s, then helped Paul Nitze write NSC 68.
 He joined Laurance Rockefeller's family office in 1953, reviewing investments in civil aviation.

 From 1961 to 1965, he served as the second Administrator of the Federal Aviation Agency (FAA) – the future Federal Aviation Administration, having been appointed by President John F. Kennedy.
 Halaby was a proponent for the creation of the United States Department of Transportation, which occurred in April 1967 during his time in the Lyndon B. Johnson administration.
 During his tenure as FAA administrator, he also was the lead proponent of the Boeing 2707 Supersonic Jet.
-President Johnson signed Executive Order 11149 approving $1 billion to build a US made SST, but eventually the project was cancelled in 1971 because of its cost.
+President Johnson signed Executive Order 11149 approving $1 billion to build a US-made SST, but eventually the project was cancelled in 1971 because of its cost.

 From 1969 to 1972, he served as CEO, and chairman after 1970, of Pan American World Airways.
-As Pan American World Airways chairman, he was present at the christening of the first Boeing 747 aircraft.
+As Pan American World Airways chairman, he was present at the christening of the first Boeing 747 aircraft in 1970.

 Personal life

 Halaby was married three times.
-He married Doris Carlquist in Washington, D.C., on December 24, 1945 until he divorced her in 1977.
+He married Doris Carlquist in Washington, D.C., on December 24, 1945; they divorced in 1977.
 They had three children: daughter Lisa, who became Queen of Jordan in 1978; son Christian; and daughter Alexa.
-He attended the state funeral of his son-in-law King Hussein as a member of the United States delegation in February, 1999.
+He attended the state funeral of his son-in-law King Hussein as a member of the United States delegation in February 1999.

-He was married to the former Jane Allison Coates from 1980 until her death in 1996.
-From 1997 until his death in 2003 at age 87, he was married to Libby Anderson Cater.
+He married Jane Allison Coates in 1980; she died in 1996.
+Then from 1997, when he was aged 81, until his death in 2003 at age 87, Halaby was married to Libby Anderson Cater.